Stock market forecast December 2019

 I will mail you with each new market forecast or update.

-The monthly forecast for the AEX
+The stock market forecast for the AEX

 A nice trade deal and the AEX closes the year above 610.
 No deal and putting everything on the long track will make the AEX fall to 575.
 Still it has to be careful.

 I haven't forgotten Christmas 2018 yet.
 Then it also seemed that we were going to close the year quietly.
 But suddenly we saw 472 on the screen.